 Secondly, consultants can look at key information such as cost drivers or performance metrics and determine the reasons behind what is driving them.
 The right consultant has the insight to assist in determining what the real causes to an inflating trend line are, or rising costs in an area not seen directly before the new solution was in place.
 While many companies have internal data analysts to assist in data mining, oftentimes they do not have the internal expertise to determine what decisions to make as a result of the data.
 A consultant can offer expert knowledge to determine root causes, lead the charge towards the underlying issues behind the data and often push harder than anyone else can to root out the cause.
 Not only finding the cause, consultants often times have the experience to know where to source the solution if it is not contained within an organization or their own tool bag.

 While consultants can provide a great value and help lead you further towards success, having your own champion(s) internally is a necessity to allowing them to succeed.
 Oftentimes a product or service is purchased by a company, with no previous experience to properly handle or get the most value from the product.
 Having people in place to train and support a consultant will maximize and expedite the value from this service.
-Too often, projects lose their momentum because a company does not devote the resources to support the investment and the changes necessary to make it a success.
+Too often, projects lose their momentum because a company doesn't devote the resources to support the investment and the changes necessary to make it a success.